DionKill/ps4-linux-tutorial/docs/issues.md

 There are a lot of undocumented issues.
 Or, if they are documented, I couldn't even find them because no search engine indexed those pages or they are in a foreign language.

 ::: details Black/gray screen or "no signal"
+Since kernel 6.18, display issues should mostly be fixed, so if you can use that kernel, please do.
+It also supports monitor hotplugging.
+Wait about 10 seconds or more for it to show an image in case you disconnect the cable!

+> [!TIP]
+> The rest of this stuff is mostly for safekeeping, but shouldn't be necessary anymore.
+Keep on readying if you need to!

 Once upon a time, these issues were caused by using old kernels that required bootargs, but they are not necessary anymore.

-If you are using CachyOS, make sure to change from Xorg/X11 to Wayland at the bottom of the login screen before clicking login.
+If you are using CachyOS by Elokuba/Qba, make sure to change from Xorg/X11 to Wayland at the bottom of the login screen before clicking login.
+Doesn't apply for CachyOS "Light".

 Rarely, a gray image can happen even with fixes like bootargs.
 Make sure that you try to reboot at least twice.

-This happens because in newer kernels the monitor information must be given to the kernel at boot, which would require us to copy the EDID from the PS4's OS to Linux.
-This is a known problem, and we currently have workarounds.

-Also, remember that the PS4 on Linux doesn't support monitor hot-plugging, so this means you can't change nor disconnect your display or you will be forced to reboot (or maybe you can just change TTY by doing `CTRL+ALT+F2` and `CTRL+ALT+F1/F7`).

 Thanks to mircoho and saya for helping out in clarifying these problems.
 ### Other possible fixes